red3king/SMedit/README.md

 The runner is built on the event loop provided by the Twisted web framework.
 The builder program is also used to control the runner and view the state of execution.

-**SECURITY WARNING:** as it stands, the runner is designed to execute python code received over the network.
-THERE IS NO AUTHENTICATION YET.
+**SECURITY WARNING:** as it stands, the runner is designed to execute python code received over the network. **there is no authentication yet**.
 It will be added when I'm finished implementing all the major planned features.

 Note: SMedit is just a placeholder name and I will probably rename it once I can come up with a better name.

 ## Getting Started